delboy1978uk/jquery.cookiebar/README.md

 It's a paradox.
 "If you dont want tracking cookies, click here to let us know you dont want tracked, and we'll place a tracking cookie on your computer that tracks you noting the fact that you dont want tracked.".
 What a lot of nonsense.

-This jquery plugin is a githubbed fork of http://www.primebox.co.uk/projects/cookie-bar/

 Usage
 -----
 ```javascript